 After 2-3 days when the breasts start producing a larger quantity of milk, the mother experiences a feeling of fullness and increased firmness of breasts.
 This is called engorgement of breasts.
 It occurs due to both increased production of milk and increased blood flow to the breasts.

 This is usually a temporary problem.
 If the baby is taking adequate feeds at regular intervals, the condition resolves on its own within 1 or 2 days in most of the cases.
 But it remains a painful condition until it resolves.

 In severe cases, there may be swelling and throbbing pain extending even up to the armpit.
-It can also cause soreness of nipples, blockage of breast ducts and a superimposed infection.
+It can also cause soreness of nipples, blockage of breast ducts or mastitis.

 - Drain the breast at regular intervals by feeding the baby frequently [8-12 times per day] by latching the baby properly.

 - Express a little milk before feeding.
 This makes the nipple softer.

 - Gently messaging the breasts in a downward motion from the chest wall till the nipple during feeding helps the milk to come out easily.

 - If the breast is still firm after the feed, use the manual expression or a breast pump.

 - If the breast is leaking, applying warmth to the breast also helps to relieve pain and promotes the easy flow of milk.